Koszul Feynman Categories: Cubical and Koszul Feynman Categories.

 along with the $\mathsf{T_V}$-op structure given by grafting trees and a differential $\partial$ which expands tree edges in all possible ways.
-Here $Det^{-1}$ takes the top exterior power of a set, but placed in negative degree.
-We refer to \cite[Definition 7.4.1]{KW} for a greater level of detail.
+Here $Det^{-1}$ takes the top exterior power of a set, but placed in negative degree, and $\Sigma^{-1}$ indicates a downward shift in degree.
+The isomorphism in equation $\ref{cobar}$ is induced by the isomorphism $\Sigma^{-1}Det^{-1}(E(\mathsf{t}))\cong Det^{-1}(V(\mathsf{t}))$ given by identifying an internal edge of a tree with the vertex immediately above it and placing the root vertex, by convention, in the last position.

 Finally we observe that there is a natural map of $\mathsf{T_V}$-ops